wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 The cache object's `access()` method begins by performing a lookup in the tag array.
-If the address is not cached, and the request is a `GETS` or `GETX`, then we need to first evict an existing block (`preinsert()` and `processEviction`), and then load the intended block from parent level caches by calling coherence controller's `processAccess`.
+If the address is not cached, and the request is a `GETS` or `GETX`, then we need to first evict an existing block (`preinsert()` and `processEviction`), and then load the intended block from parent level caches by calling coherence controller's `processAccess()`.
 If the parent level cache does not contain the block, this process may be recursively repeated until reaching a parent level cache that holds the block with sufficient permission, or finally hit the DRAM (or other types of main memory).
+If the address is cached, we still need to call `processAccess()` to update its coherence state, since a cache hit may also change the coherence state of the block (e.g. if a `GETX` request hits a `E` state line, the state will transfer to `M` silently).
+The invariant is that no matter a block is evicted or hit, `processAccess()` always sees a valid cache line number, which is the slot for loading the new block or changing existing coherence states (recall that after a block is evicted, its coherence state in the former holder will be `I`).

+In the terminal level coherence controller, `processAccess()` only calls `bcc`'s method of the same name.
+For `GETS` requests, we check the current coherence state.
+If it is `E`, `S` or `M`, then the controller already has sufficient permission for accessing the block, and no coherence action will take place.
+If the block is in `I` state, the block needs to be brought into the cache from a parent level cache.
+To this end, the controller creates a `GETS` `MemReq` object, and calls parent cache `access()` method recursively.
+The coherence state of the current block will be set by the parent level `access()` method after it returns, which should be either `S` (already peer caches holding the block) or `E` (when it is the only holder of the block in parent's sharer list, and the parent itself also has `E` or `M` permission).